 Amazon: $89.99 (free shipping, link to official Amazon listing)

-This supplement is currently around 7% cheaper at Amazon and Walmart than the brand's website when factoring in shipping fees.
+This supplement is currently around 7% cheaper at Amazon and Walmart than the brand's website, when factoring in shipping fees.

-310 Nutrition Shake Pros and Cons
+310 Nutrition Pros and Cons

 Pros:

-- Many whole foods ingredients
+- Many whole food ingredients

 - High level of protein per serving